GluuFederation/flex/docs/supergluu/admin-guide/index.md

 - Disable the script, and click `Update`.
 This will update the properties of the script configuration.
 - Populate the `AS_SSA` and `AS_ENDPOINT` fields as described above.
 - Enable the script by clicking the `Enable` check box
-- Scroll to the bottom of the page and ckick `Update`
+- Scroll to the bottom of the page and click `Update`

 The latest version of Super Gluu is now enabled on your server.